Planning to apply to uni in Lancaster? Got questions about the city? We answer all the most pressing questions about student life in Lancaster.

 It’s important to manage your spending while at uni, so let’s take a look at what you’ll need to include in your expenses.

-Fees and accommodation are the two largest expenses, though fortunately your tuition fees will probably be covered by your nation’s student finance company.
+Fees and accommodation are the two largest expenses, though fortunately your tuition fees will probably be covered by a tuition fee loan from your nation’s student finance company.
 We covered what you can expect from accommodation in Lancaster above, so let’s take a look at other student expenses.

-Grocery shopping is the next most important, to which UK students generally allocate a budget of around £44 per week.
+Grocery shopping is the next most important, to which UK students generally allocate a budget of around £146.76 per month (according to NatWest's Student Living Index 2025).
 In Lancaster you’ll have plenty of low-cost outlets and local markets where you can find reasonably priced goods and stay within this budget.

 Another very important thing to budget for is going out.
-Fortunately, a pint of beer will probably only set you back around £4.50, and a meal at an inexpensive restaurant comes to about £13.
+Fortunately, a beer will probably only set you back around £4, and a meal at an inexpensive restaurant comes to about £15.
 As well as your regular socialising budget, make sure to have money set aside to buy things like event tickets, new clothes, and course supplies.

 Standing proud atop the city’s tallest hill is the very ancient and very fascinating Lancaster Castle.
 This Grade 1 listed building sits on the site of three successive Roman forts, was built by the Normans, extended during the Middle Ages, and remains an icon of the city to this day.
 It has lived many lives and seen more than 1000 years of British history, from Roman garrisons to the Pendle Witch trials, it has been the site of many historical executions and was a working prison until 2011.